rouvinerh/SecJournal/websec/disclosed-bugs/accepted/algolia-api.md

 ![](../../../.gitbook/assets/algolia-api-image-4.png)

-The fix was straightforward, revoke the admin key, and replace the old key with the Search-Only key.
+The fix was straightforward: revoke the admin key and replace it with the Search-Only key.
 The real question is: **How did this bug occur?**

 The root cause is their documentation.
 Algolia has 'dynamic' documentation, which generates code snippets for any developer to copy and paste, like so: